Servers

 automatically uploaded to the server by the Continous Integration service

-(Travis), through an user called dummy
+(Travis), through an user called dummy which has further reduction in

-privileges (it uses the rssh
+privileges (it uses the rssh shell and it

-is only allowed to run the scp
+is only allowed to run the scp command.
+An accepted private key is stored

 securely in the Travis configuration.
 The packages

-are uploaded to /home/nnpdf/packages
+are uploaded to /home/nnpdf/packages.

 HTTP access